JulianAbdala/SchedulesApp/README.md

 **My solution idea was the manipulation of dictionaries.**

-I started by creating a monolithic program where all the classes, functions, and methods were in the same Program.cs.
+At first, I started by creating a monolithic program where all the classes, functions, and methods were in the same Program.cs.
 My priority was to make it work as soon as possible, so I could later improve and make it more complex.

 By reading a lot of documentation on file loading and manipulating dates and times, I was able to create the logic for "inputParser".
 One of my main problems was separating the day from the entry time, so I had to add an underscore "_".